Estimated reading time: 3 minutes

 Protect your inventory.

-Automobiles, commercial vehicles, and construction trucks are typically stored outdoors or in a freestanding facility.
-If your company’s inventory is held outdoors, it needs to be protected from harsh weather conditions.
+Automobiles, commercial vehicles, and construction trucks are stored outdoors or in a freestanding facility.
+If your company’s inventory is held outdoors, it must be protected from harsh weather conditions.
 Otherwise, it will be subjected to extreme heat or cold, resulting in corrosion and the entrance of water, dust, and other contaminants.

 You can protect your valuable equipment with industrial-grade outdoor covers that shield it from water, heat, and humidity.
 A more expensive option is to store your equipment in temperature-controlled storage containers, providing it fits.